Many people remember the Alistair Overeem steroids suspension from 2012.

 In 2012, Overeem failed a drug test just before his fight with UFC champ Junior Dos Santos.

-The test showed Overeem’s testosterone levels were incredibly high, higher than allowed by the UFC rules.
+The test showed Overeem’s testosterone levels were incredibly high, higher than allowed by the UFC rules, meaning he cheated.

 The UFC replaced Overeem in the Dos Santos fight.